-When it comes to generators, there are many home and business owners who do not have one.
-Or maybe they have an old one from when they moved in that was never used, and is probably obsolete.
+When it comes to generators, many home and business owners do not have one.
+Or maybe they have an old one from when they moved in that was never used and is probably obsolete.
 Our question to you: What will you do when there is an extreme power outage?

 Consumer Reports found in 2020 that the average household will lose power for at least three hours twice a year.
-In order to prepare for an outage, having a generator is essential.
+To prepare for an outage, having a generator is essential.
 As we move into summer, rain and wind can become more prominent.
-Thunderstorms may bring these high winds and lightening, which could leave you without power for hours or even days!
-Keep your home or business safe with regular generator maintenance, or replace an old one with a newer model.
+Thunderstorms may bring these high winds and lightning, which could leave you without power for hours or even days!
+Keep your home or business safe with regular generator maintenance or replace an old one with a newer model.

 Whole-Home Generators Will Always Keep the Lights On

-Childers Enterprises offers whole-home generators to our customers.
-Whole-home generators are not portable, and will stay at your home or business.
-If you’re considering moving, we recommend a portable generator or other option.
+Childers Air Plumbing & Electric offers whole-home generators to our customers.
+Whole-home generators are not portable and will stay at your home or business.
+If you’re considering moving, we recommend a portable generator or another option.

 A whole-home generator can run on gas or propane and remains outside.
 This means that you won’t have to sacrifice any needed space in your basement or garage.
 They are weather-proof and can hold up in wind, rain, and snow.
 If you live in a high-flood area, a whole-home generator may not be for you.

 These generator options do not require much maintenance or attention.
-With regular professional maintenance, you may find that your generator lasts for many years with little problems.
+With regular professional maintenance, you may find that your generator lasts for many years with few problems.

 You may read this and wonder if a whole-home generator is really what you need.
 Say you’ve lived in your home or owned your business for decades, and you rarely lose power.
 While we suggest a whole-home generator to stay protected, we know that many home or business owners may want additional options.